 A master of disguise and playfulness, Sarah feels just as comfortable on stage, and in the air, confusing gender norms through satire as she is in delivering a breathtaking moment of poesy and elegance.

-Sarah is the head aerial coach at the performing arts school “Die Etage” and a circus arts coach and project leader for the Tui Cruises Fleet “Mein Schiff”.
-She also regularly teaches recreational courses and coaches professional clients.
+Sarah is currently a Circus Arts Manager for the Tui Cruises Fleet “Mein Schiff”.
+She also regularly teaches recreational courses and workshops and coaches professional clients and circus trainers.

 In summer 2020 she created the company and brand “Seil ist Geil” (translates to “Rope is Awesome”) in order to provide professional and recreational students of the aerial arts the tools they need to reach their physical and creative goals.